antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 ### Condition action
 Works similar to an if-else statement.
 Depending on the condition, the action will return either a true or false, and execute one or the other path.
 In programming languages like C#, it is common to create a chain of if-else statements, this feature is however not supported in the Logic App Condition action.
-Instead, you have to create multiple Condition actions to build up the chain of if-else statements, but there is also the possibility to nested your Condition actions.
+Instead, you have to create multiple Condition actions to build up the chain of if-else statements, there is also the possibility to nested your Condition actions.
 ```
-// Pseudo-code Condition actions of chaining if-else
+// Pseudo-code of chaining Condition actions
 if (a == 10){
     return do();
 } else {